ELHARAKA/BatchTronAutoSweep/README.md

 </ol>

 <h2>Please note</h2>
 <p>This script is a demo version provided for evaluation purposes only.
 It does not interact with real TRX balances or perform actual transactions.
-Use this demo script to understand the functionality before implementing it in a production environment.</p>
+Use this demo script to understand the functionality.</p>

 <h2>Features - Full Version</h2>